Athletics

 Thanks in part to our first-rate facilities, we have forged partnerships with community groups and national programs.
 These agreements bring local athletes and national teams to train at our school and in our community, as we aim to inspire our young athletes, build positive community relationships, and support Team Canada!

-Our student athletes are supported with:
+Our student athletes are

-• sport-specific strength and conditioning programs
+• Sport-specific strength and conditioning programs

-• university guidance on post-secondary athletics
+• Athletics-specific university guidance support

-List of 2 items.
+List of 3 items.

-Athletics office
+Athletics Office

 List of 2 members.